Ebazhanov/linkedin-skill-assessments-quizzes/autocad/autocad-quiz.md

 - [ ] To save specific views of a 2D model.
 Then even if you rotate or move that model, you can umped back to the saved view.
 - [ ] To save specific views of a 3D model.
 Then even if you rotate or move that model, you can jump back to the saved view.
 - [x] To display views of model space.
-You create, scale and place viewports in paper space on a layout.
+You create, scale, and place viewports in paper space on a layout.
 - [ ] To display views of paper space.
-You create, sclae and place viewports in model space.
+You create, scale, and place viewports in model space.

 #### Q80.
 You have designed a shaft with a 1-inch diameter.
 Your specifications state that it is acceptable for this shaft diameter to be 0.05 inch smaller or 0.05 inch larger than 1 inch.
 Which tolerance method would you use to dimension this shaft?

 - [x] Engineering.
 - [ ] Deviation.
 - [ ] Fractional.
-- [ ] Symmetricl.
+- [ ] Symmetrical.

 #### Q81.
-When using the Point command and the Donut command to create drawing object, you might add them to their own individual layers.
+When using the Point command and the Donut command to create a drawing object, you might add them to their own individual layers.
 Why would you do this?

 - [ ] In case the layer needs to be switched off or frozen for clarity in a drawing.
 - [x] In case the layer needs to be locked so that it cannot be used by anyone else.
-- [ ] In case the layer isn’t needed any more.
+- [ ] In case the layer isn’t needed anymore.
-- [ ] In case the layer need to be renamed for project purposes
+- [ ] In case the layer needs to be renamed for project purposes

 #### Q82.
 You can make a global linetype scale change by typing “TLSCALE” and pressing Enter (Windows) or Return (MAC).
 The default value for LTSCALE is 1.
 What does this represent?